Katy Perry: Why Fans Fear She Could Be Heading For A Breakdown

 “Nope.
 They’re not playing my song yet,” Katy said in the video, which appeared to show her shedding a tear and crying over the song’s lack of airplay.

-“It’s okay… I’m not upset,” Perry, who looked pretty upset, continued in her livestream session with fans that appeared to be taken while Katy was traveling in a car with friends.
+“It’s okay… I’m not upset,” Perry, who looked pretty upset, continued in her live stream session with fans that appeared to be taken while Katy was traveling in a car with friends.

-Some fans were quick to speculate that Perry’s emotional video could supposedly signal a potential breakdown, though Perry has appeared happy and healthy during her recent appearances.
+Some fans were quick to speculate that Perry’s emotional video could supposedly signal a potential breakdown.
+However, Perry has appeared happy and healthy during her recent appearances.

-“Ms. Katy Perry is having a bad week, ‘Bon Appetit’ selling 17k, she is selling pies out of a truck, she’s on the verge of a mental breakdown,” @harquinzeI speculated, while Katy fan @luisARTPOP67 wrote on the social media site, “I think Katy is having a breakdown.
+“Ms. Katy Perry is having a bad week, ‘Bon Appetit’ selling 17k, she is selling pies out of a truck, she’s on the verge of a mental breakdown,” @harquinzeI speculated.

+Katy fan @luisARTPOP67 wrote on the social media site, “I think Katy is having a breakdown.
 I mean she is saying a lot of weird things.”

-“Is @katyperry having a breakdown?” @greigyboii asked amid the breakdown fears which are not to be joked about, as @tenbands wrote, “Katy Perry is gonna have a slow mental breakdown in front of the public eye… watch.”
+“Is @katyperry having a breakdown?” @greigyboii asked amid the breakdown fears which are not to be joked about.

+Meanwhile, @tenbands wrote, “Katy Perry is gonna have a slow mental breakdown in front of the public eye… watch.”

-Other social media users noted that Perry recently revealed that she was extremely “disheartened” after Donald Trump became the President of the United States after she campaigned so hard for Hillary Clinton, suggesting that her political views could be contributing to Perry’s somewhat odd and emotional behavior.
+Other social media users noted that Perry recently revealed that she was extremely “disheartened” after Donald Trump became the president of the United States after she campaigned so hard for Hillary Clinton, suggesting that her political views could be contributing to Perry’s somewhat odd and emotional behavior.

 “Katy had a breakdown when Trump won Presidency so her seeming a bit off lately makes sense,” @khuBaibStation tweeted of the star.
 “Praying for her.”